-A few days before Christmas last year, all four of us came down with a fabulous flu, effectively changing all of our holiday plans to “quarantined.”
+One year, a few days before Christmas, all four members of our little family came down with a fabulous flu, effectively changing all of our holiday plans to “quarantined.”

 Despite not feeling well, being stuck at home, and missing both sides of our families’ celebrations, our boys were still very excited for Christmas Day.

 We had done a very simple “Advent-style” daily countdown to Christmas using a nativity scene window cling set.
 Each day one of the boys got to pick out which character or scene piece we put on the window, leaving Baby Jesus for Christmas Eve.
 Each night we talked about how Jesus came as a baby to save us all.

 On December 24, they added Jesus to the manger, and then we did our traditional reading of the Christmas story.
 With our version, the boys get to use the pieces of my Fontanini nativity set to act out the story while we read it.

 From there it was up to bed to say prayers and get our little guys tucked in for the night.